Created on

 Total number of prefixes 1

-Now the weight has changed to 32769 which is higher than the redistributed network.
+Now the weight has changed to 32769 which is higher than the redistributed network and the route will be installed in routing table.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.